ATLAS: Task Management System

 ```

-Implemented as a Model Context Protocol (MCP) server, ATLAS allows LLM agents to interact with project management database, enabling managing projects, tasks, and knowledge items.
+Implemented as a Model Context Protocol (MCP) server, ATLAS allows LLM agents to interact with a project management database, enabling them to manage projects, tasks, and knowledge items.

 > **Important Version Note**: [Version 1.5.4](https://github.com/cyanheads/atlas-mcp-server/releases/tag/v1.5.4) is the last version that uses SQLite as the database.
 Version 2.0 and onwards has been completely rewritten to use Neo4j, which requires either: